Collecting and Preserving the History of Springfield, NY since 1959.

 In the early 1990’s the Society took up residence in the Springfield Community Center.
 The Historical Society Room houses the collections and archives and provides space for exhibits and research.
 Adjacent rooms in the Center, including an auditorium, are available for use for lectures and other public programs.

 In recent years the Society adopted a Constitution and By-laws and moved to a different organizational structure.
-On September 17, 2013 we received a provisional Charter (five years) from the New York State Department of Education.
-In April of 2013, we received our 501 C 3, non-profit status.
+We have received a permanent Charter from the New York State Department of Education and in April of 2013, we received our 501(C) 3, non-profit status from the I.R.S.

 The Society holds two meetings a year.
 The Annual Meeting is on the last Wednesday of April.
 Officers are elected at this meeting.
 The second meeting is held on the last Wednesday of October.
 Other programming is scheduled throughout the year.
 All meetings and programs are free and open to the public.
 The Historical Society Room, recently renamed the Jane Doyle Prior History Center, is open every Thursday from 10am – 12pm and by appointment, holidays excluded.
 A definitive history of the Town of Springfield, written by Kate Gray, has proven to be a valuable resource.
 Copies are available at $35 plus shipping.